99Rohith/SocketProgramming/README.md

-# SocketProgramming Basics
+# Socket Programming Basics
-client and server interact and exchange the data
+Client and server interact and exchange the data.